RobinTheHood/hook-point-manager/README.md

 $hookPointManager->update();
 ```

-### Create own Hook Point
+### Create own very special Hook Point (not recommended)
-If you need a very special hook point, you can create your own with the following code:
+If you need a very special hook point, you can create your own without a Pull Request.
+This hook point is only usable for you, your projects and your module.
+This is **not recommended** if you can avoid it with a default hook point.
+You can finde default hook points in *.../DefaultHookPoints/* or add a new default hook point with a pull request.
+If you still need your very super special hook point you can use the following code:

 ```php
 $hookPointManager = new HookPointManager();